resident-archive/core/README.md

 Up-to-date Spotify playlists for [residentadvisor.net](https://residentadvisor.net)'s community-made music library.

-## λ1 – Fetch ResidentAdvisor tracks
+## λ1 – From Resident Advisor

- - Gets all track names from https://residentadvisor.net/tracks to DynamoDB
+ - Gets and stores all track names from https://residentadvisor.net/tracks
  - Triggers λ2 for each entry

+Triggered by `CRON(1 minute)` and once all songs are found, `CRON(1 hour)`.

-## λ2 – Search on Spotify
+## λ2 – To Spotify

- - Search for old and new songs on Spotify
+ - Indefinitely search for stored songs on Spotify
- - Triggers λ3 when a Spotify song is found

-## λ3 – To Spotify Playlists

- - Adds a Spotify song to the Spotify playlist
- - Create playlist for each year
+ - Create yearly playlists and add songs to them

+Triggered by:

+ - `CRON(5 minutes)`
+ - λ1